-Two dead in Alabama after ‘flash flood emergency’ in Birmingham and a foot of rain
+Four dead in Alabama after ‘flash flood emergency’ in Birmingham and a foot of rain

 The forecast before the flooding

 Meteorologists had been forecasting the potential for heavy thunderstorms and flash flooding before the first drops of rain even fell.
-The National Weather Service had outlined the area as being beneath a “slight” risk of flash flooding and excessive rainfall, corresponding to a level 2 out of 4 threat.
-A level 3 out 4 “moderate risk” was drawn to the northeast near the southern end of the Appalachians, where initial forecasts called for terrain to enhance thunderstorm activity and rainfall rates.
+The National Weather Service had outlined the area as being beneath a “slight” risk of flash flooding and excessive rainfall, corresponding to a Level 2 out of 4 threat.
+A Level 3 out 4 “moderate risk” was drawn to the northeast near the southern end of the Appalachians, where initial forecasts called for terrain to enhance thunderstorm activity and rainfall rates.

 The Weather Service’s Weather Prediction Center, which specializes in working to pinpoint areas most at risk of extreme precipitation, issued a special outlook for northern Alabama as early as 3:45 p.m.
 Wednesday, within which they noted a likelihood for “scattered instances of flash flooding.”